borgbackup/borgbackup.github.io/releases/borg-1.1.rst

   This is enabled by default, see BORG_HOSTNAME_IS_UNIQUE.
 - Answers to prompts like "Accessing previously unknown repository" are now saved immediately.
 - Cache synchronization and "borg info" are now faster.
-- Reduced space usage of chunks.archive.d in the cache by 30-40 %.
+- Reduced space usage of chunks.archive.d in the cache by 30-40%.
 Existing caches are migrated during a cache sync.
-- The cache used for remote cache syncs and mounting remote repositories does not grow indefinitely any more, but adapts to the available space.
+- The cache used for remote cache syncs and mounting remote repositories does not grow indefinitely anymore, but adapts to the available space.
 Good riddance, TMP=/var/tmp!
-- BORG_PASSCOMMAND makes using key rings and hardware keys much easier.
+- BORG_PASSCOMMAND makes using keyrings and hardware keys much easier.

 Documentation improvements: